 Please see contact details below.

 REST, 7-8 Early Mews, Arlington Road, London NW1 7HG

 Tel: 020 3227 4950

 Check out the video:

 REST Manager Melanie Davis talking about safe ways to withdraw

-REST will be represented at the AGM of the APPG for Prescribed Drug Dependence (PDD) followed by a meeting on opioid painkiller dependence (OPD) on October 19th at the House of Lords.
+REST at the AGM of the APPG for Prescribed Drug Dependence (PDD) followed by a meeting on opioid painkiller dependence (OPD) on October 19th at the House of Lords.
+Thank you Matthew!

 Meeting chair: Harry Shapiro (Opiate Painkiller Dependency Alliance, Director DrugWise, APPG secretariat)

 Dr George Ryan – former GP, clinical advisor to PHE England